Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Asymptotic Properties of Composite Log-likelihood Estimators

-In this latter case, it is easy to see that the regression used to estimate $\rho$ involves non negligible measurement errors $\hat{f}_{n,t}-f_{t},t=1,\ldots,T$ in the regressors, which explains the lack of consistency.

-The asymptotic properties of the maximum conditional composite likelihood estimators are much easier to derive than the asymptotic properties of the complete ML estimator.
-Indeed, the composite log-likelihood functions are finite sums of products of summary statistics and functions of parameters.
+When $n \rightarrow \infty, T \rightarrow \infty$, the asymptotic properties of the conditional maximum composite likelihood estimators are much easier to derive than the asymptotic properties of the complete ML estimator.
+Indeed, the conditional composite log-likelihood functions are finite sums of products of summary statistics and functions of parameters.
 This simplifies the proof of uniform convergence with respect to the parameters.
-The next section examines the asymptotics (i) -(iii) and describes the properties of the conditional composite maximum likelihood estimators.
+The next section examines the asymptotics (i) -(ii) and describes the properties of the conditional composite maximum likelihood estimators.